-Internally, the device contains an address counter that maintains the address of the last byte read or written, incremented by one.
+Internally, the device contains an address counter that maintains the address of the last word read or written incremented by one.
 After a read operation from the last address in the array, the counter will "roll over" to the first address in the array.
-After a write operation to the last address in a given page, the counter will "roll over" to the first address of the same page.
+After a write operation to the last address in a given page, the counter will "roll over" to the first address on the same page.

-Upon receipt of the Slave Address Byte with the $R/\overline{W}$ bit set to one, the device issues an acknowledge and then transmits the byte at the current address.
+Upon receipt of the Slave Address Byte with the $R/\overline{W}$ bit set to one, the device issues an acknowledge and then transmits the eight bits of the Data Byte.
 The master terminates the read operation when it does not respond with an acknowledge during the ninth clock and then issues a stop condition.
-Refer to figure 7 for the address, acknowledge, and data transfer sequence.
+Refer to figure 8 for the address, acknowledge, and data transfer sequence.